hoorayarjun/hoorayarjun/README.md

 - 👀 I’m interested in Sports Analytics and Machine Learning
 - 🌱 I’m currently learning about Reccomendation Systems.

-- 📫 How to reach me ... email: avg3xt@virginia.edu
+- 📫 How to reach me: avg3xt@virginia.edu

 <!---
 hoorayarjun/hoorayarjun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.